nicocarbone/CUDAMCFL/README.md

 This code is discussed in a peer-reviewed paper published in Biomedical Physics & Engineering Express under the title: "GPU accelerated Monte Carlo simulation of light propagation in inhomogeneous fluorescent turbid media.
 Application to whole field CW imaging.".

-If you are using CUDAMCFL with academic purpose, please cite the preceding paper.
+If you are using CUDAMCFL for academic purposes, please cite the preceding paper.
 In BibTeX form:

 ```latex
 @article{10.1088/2057-1976/aa7b8f,